jangsa/share/note/secretnft_abs.md

 ## Real Asset Backed Secret NFTs
 I expect Secret NFTs can cover wider assets if "sealing status" can be embedded in Secret NFTs' contract as well as ownership.

-This scheme requires 3 entities:
+This scheme includes 3 entities:
 1. Owner - a role who enjoys availability of the property and liquidity of NFTs.
 1. Observer - the authorized role who can seal the property in case of misbehavior or for securing loans.
 Automated or managed by multiple parties through threshold signature; Kleros project can be a reference.
-1. Deployer - A trusted party who supplies sealing tools to the property.
+1. Deployer - A trusted party who supplies sealing tools to the owner's property.

 In this case, Secret NFTs are required to get extended other than ownership:
 * "Sealing status" of the property
-* Observer's address which is authorized to execute a function to switch "sealing status" Depending on the type of asset, additional field may be required.
+* Observer's address which is authorized to execute a function to switch "sealing status" Depending on the type of asset, additional fields might be required.

 "Sealing status" is a financial situation of a person or company, plus the properties are existing in real world ... well, if "sealing status" is public, the asset or belongings can be exposed to fear of theft/intrusion.
 Hence privacy matters.